INRIA/scikit-learn-mooc/README.md

 using several data sets during the tutorial: most are built-in to scikit-learn, which includes code that automatically downloads and caches these data.

 **Because the wireless network at conferences can often be spotty, it would be a good idea to download these data sets before arriving at the conference.
 Please run ``python fetch_data.py`` to download all necessary data beforehand.**

-()Combined, the datasets have a file size of ~135 Mb, and are stored in the `./notebook` subdirectory after running the `python fetch_data.py` script from this directory.)
+(Combined, the datasets have a file size of ~135 MB, and are stored in the `./notebook` subdirectory after running the `python fetch_data.py` script from this directory.)

 Outline